ePages-de/epages-devportal/_posts/2021/2021-09-16-5-most-valuable-things-i-learned-in-my-10-plus-year-career.md

 Let's assume there are 3 views on that:
 - Business: How to be more successful as a company, and how can this be achieved?
-- User: How can we provide value to the end-user or customer with the code you write?
+- User: How can you provide value to the end-user or customer with the code you write?
 - Technology: How to build software that is robust and lasts long (clean and homogeneous architecture, efficient, low memory usage etc.)?

 When you start working on new tasks, it is always helpful to know the answers to the what-why-how questions.